Search

 Efforts are made to finalize SHEV applications as promptly as possible.
 However, due to the complexity of the process, some time may be required.
 Applicants can expedite the process by ensuring they provide accurate information, include all necessary documents, respond promptly to any requests for additional information, and cooperate with verification procedures.
 Delays may occur if applications are incomplete, require additional information, or if there are delays in verifying provided information.

-Fast Track Assessment process
+Fast track assessment process

 Under the Fast Track Assessment process, applications for Temporary Protection Visa (TPV) and Safe Haven Enterprise Visa (SHEV) will be evaluated for individuals who meet specific criteria: